sissoux/LipOpenSink_passive/README.md

 - Load cutoff on over-temperature, with LED indicator
 - Optional VIN-based load cutoff with hysteresis (configurable)
 - Fan presence check via tach on GP12; interlock enforces "no fan → no load" with blinking LED
+- Broken temperature sensor safety: if NTC (high-side) reads unrealistically low (< -25°C), the load is opened
 - Settings persistence in RP2040 NVM (CRC-checked, adaptive to capacity)
 - USB configuration tool (CDC/serial) to edit parameters and view telemetry